 Hospitals must follow certain protocols that are similar to other institutions.
-They are responsible for providing proper care of their patients in a timely and cleanly manner.
-Clinics and hospitals are also responsible for their employees including nurses, staff physicians and technicians as well as well as medical equipment.
+They are responsible for providing proper care of their patients in a timely and clean manner.
+Clinics and hospitals are also responsible for their employees including nurses, staff physicians, and technicians as well as medical equipment.

 Nurses can also be held responsible for medical malpractice if they are negligent of duties such as improper monitoring of patients, failure to medicate the patient properly and observe side effects, and failure to report any changes in the patient’s condition to the physician.

-Consult with an Experienced Birth Injury Attorney in Ohio
+Consult with an Experienced Birth Injury Attorney Today

 If your think that a physician, hospital, or nurse was negligent during your delivery that generated a birth injury, your family may be entitled to financial compensation for pain and suffering, medical bills, and future complications.
 You should contact a birth injury attorney as soon as possible.

 The Chester Law Group is a personal injury law firm located in Ohio that handles birth injury cases and can guide you through a personal injury settlement.
 Your birth injury lawyer will advise you every step of the way.
 Contact our attorneys at the Chester Law Group today via email to get the help you want from people that you can trust, or call us at (800) 218-4243.